 |Discounts||Currently not available||Currently not available|

 Should I buy the Tempurpedic or Tuft & Needle mattress?

 You’ve seen the Tempurpedic Cloud Supreme Breeze and you’ve seen the Tuft & Needle—so who is the winner of this mattress comparison?
 We’re going to have to call this mattress battle a draw.

-There is no doubt that Tempurpedic is a significantly better mattress, but it is also significantly more expensive.
-If we excluded price as a factor, or if the Tempur-pedic mattress was closer to $1,500, Tempurpedic would easily win this.
+There is no doubt that Tempurpedic is a significantly better mattress, in my opinion.
+The Tempurpedic has a thicker comfort layer, a thicker overall profile, convoluted foams, a phase change cover, and likely uses higher density foams (unable to confirm).
+However, it is also significantly more expensive.
+If we excluded price as a factor, or if the Tempurpedic mattress was notably less expensive, Tempurpedic would easily win this battle outright.